inferno986return/python-pcep/Cisco-Practice-Test.md

     # Some code.
 ```

-F only
+A. F only

-A and B
+B. A and B

-A and F
+C. A and F

 B and C

 D and E

-A only
+**A only**

 A, C, and D

+Another tricky one.
+After a `try` statement, `except` can be used on its own as as a catch-all for either all errors or remaining errors, but you can also specify behaviour by the exception.
+For a single exception, it can be defined like any other statement `except DivideByZeroError:`, for multiple exceptions use paratheses and then a colon `except (TypeError, ValueError, ZeroDivisionError):`.

 ### Question 35: What will happen when you attempt to run the following code?